 - Kamui in X1999 ends up in one after his former best friend Fuuma violently assaults him and kills Kotori right in front of him.
 It takes Subaru going on a Journey to the Center of the Mind to get him out of it.

 - Subaru has experience in this, as in Tokyo Babylon he pulled his childhood friend Midori from the one she fell in after being brutally raped.
-And he fell into one almost at the end of the manga, after Seishirou revealed that he was the Sakurazukamori: he went catatonic until his twin sister Hokuto pulls a Thanatos Gambit and perished at the hands of Seishirou.
-And in the X TV series Subaru again has one of these few after he kills Seishirou, but recovers right before the end.
+And he fell into one almost at the end of the manga, after Seishirou revealed that he was the Sakurazukamori: he went catatonic until his twin sister Hokuto pulled a Thanatos Gambit and perished at the hands of Seishirou.
+And in the X TV series Subaru again has one of these few after he kills Seishirou, but with a pus from Hokuto's soul he recovers right before the end.

 - In Neon Genesis Evangelion, Asuka suffers her infamous Mind Rape by the fifteenth Angel (not to mention that her life was already going down the drain before that).
 That puts her in an increasingly severe State of Heroic BSOD for the reminder of the Series.
 She ends up catatonic by episode 24.
 She gets better.
 For about five minutes.

 - Fate Testarossa from Magical Girl Lyrical Nanoha faints when her mother makes it clear beyond any terms that she rejects her and tells her that she's a clone.
 Fate herself comes back when she realizes she is not alone.

 - In Please Teacher!, it was revealed that the reason for Kei's "standstill" coma was him witnessing his sister's suicide.
 Not only does this psychically inhibit his aging (although he is legally 18 after a 3 year coma), modern science in his universe has catalogued and recognized it.